 Due to its tumultuous history of drugs, death, and destruction, Medellín had hit rock bottom in the early ’90s.
 The good thing about rock bottom, however, is that the only way to go is up.
 And Medellín has come a long way in the past two decades, overcoming serious challenges and reinventing itself.
-Vibrant Medellín, the third largest city in Colombia, is the most popular destinations in the country and attracts tens of thousands of visitors each year.
+Vibrant Medellín, the third largest city in Colombia, is the most popular destination in the country and attracts hundreds of thousands of visitors each year.

 It has also become one of the most popular destinations in Latin America for remote workers and is a growing hub in entrepreneurship.
 Digital nomads are increasingly flocking to the city to experience all the incredible things it has to offer.

 The city is known for its friendly people and pleasant climate, and the beautiful landscape adds to the charm of the city.
 From being labeled as one of the most dangerous cities in the world to being awarded for its innovation and urban planning, Medellín’s transformative journey is nothing short of inspiring.

 This transformation has included the demobilization of guerilla groups, major policy changes, the addition of social programs, and serious infrastructure investments.
 Things that would have been considered unimaginable to locals just a few decades ago are taking place, and have been successful in transforming Medellín into this vibrant city we see today.

 The government’s strategies were primarily aimed at promoting social inclusion by making the public spaces more accessible to the poorer communities, improving infrastructure, and fostering trust through social initiatives.
 One way the Alcaldia de Medellin (mayor’s office) sought to implement these strategies was by innovating the public transportation system through the construction of outdoor escalators and metro cable cars.
 These developments helped improve the mobility and connectivity in poor and often dangerous neighborhoods such as Santo Domingo and San Javier in Comuna 13.